hetul0012/markdown-portfolio/index.markdown

 1. **Web Development** (HTML, CSS, JavaScript, Sass, Wordpress)
 2. **Design Tools**: Figma, Illustrator, Photoshop, Canva

-> [!Warning]
-> Ensure all images are placed in the `assets/` folder and referenced correctly for them to display on GitHub Pages.
-Also, use absolute links if necessary.

 > This repo is available to view at:
 > [https://github.com/hetul0012/markdown-portfolio](https://github.com/hetul0012/markdown-portfolio/index).